-The aggregate loan limits for graduate students is \$138,500 (no more than \$65,500 of which can be subsidized).
+The aggregate loan limit for independent undergraduate student is \$57,500 (no more than \$23,000 of which can be subsidized) The aggregate loan limit for dependent undergraduate students is \$31,000 (no more than \$23,000 of which can be subsidized.
+The aggregate loan limit for graduate and doctoral students is \$138,500 (no more than \$65,500 of which can be subsidized).
 Note: Graduate aggregate loan limits include all unpaid loans taken for undergraduate degrees.

-Federal Graduate PLUS Loans
+Federal PLUS Loans